rust-cli/book/src/tutorial/packaging.md

 ### How to install a binary from crates.io

-Now that we've seen how to publish a crate to crates.io, you might be wondering how to install it.
+We've seen how to publish a crate to crates.io, and you might be wondering how to install it.
 In contrast to libraries,
-that cargo will download and compile for you when you run `cargo build` (or a similar command), you'll need to tell it to explicitly install binaries.
+which cargo will download and compile for you when you run `cargo build` (or a similar command), you'll need to tell it to explicitly install binaries.